About Us

 Words with a "wr" in them also had a twist; possibly from the ambient first language (my take): wrench, wrestle, write, maybe wrong, and wrist, which is used to point, as RIH applies it.

+The extension of the torso, and roll of the wrist as one points, creates a contrapposto relationship, or counter, through the body, which works in harmony with the roll of the corresponding joint of the lower body, the ankle, for it to naturally turn in the direction you are traveling and pointing.
 We teach that that the lower body mimics or moves in harmony with the upper.
-That's hemispherical coordination, (part of the teaching method, I specifically got fired in Aspen for teaching).
-So the extension and roll of the wrist as one points, creates a contrapposto relationship, or counter, through the body, which works in harmony with the roll of the corresponding joint of the lower body at the ankle, for it to naturally twist in the direction you are traveling and pointing.

 There are a number of ways to apply the phenomena, but that's the way the body works.